Bound by Corruption by BelovedStranger

 “We have arrived, aijin.
 Look,” he encouraged, tilting away from her without releasing his hold.

 Sesshomaru curled a finger under her chin and forced her to look up at him.
 Her face was smooth, empty.
 He’d seen her like this before.
 Disinterested.
 Dissociative.
-As the silence stretched between them, she fell further into herself, insolating herself against the iniquity of the world.
+As the silence stretched between them, she fell further into herself, insolating herself against the inequity of the world.

 He stared down at her, but she did not look up to meet his gaze.
 He was not discouraged.
 Calmly, he reached for her haori, releasing hidden ties.
 The white garment fell open, and with a gentle motion of his hands, the garment fell off her shoulders, down her arms, to fall with a soft sigh behind her.
 Her inner nagajuban met the same fate at her feet, leaving her in nothing but a breast binding and strip of cloth covering her most feminine of flesh.